-The following information can be retrieved according to its availability in the source document:
+For included guidelines, the following information can be accessed according to its availability in the source document:

-For each Technology targeted, the following can be retrieved:
+For each targeted technology, the following can be retrieved:

 For each concept of interest:

-In this tab, guidances published by other regulatory bodies and for the same indication can be retrieved if any.
+In this tab, any guidelines for the same indication published by other regulatory bodies can be accessed.

 The oldest guideline is dated 1977 and the on-going review includes new and revised guidelines, released by the agencies listed above, since then.